FAQ

 Multiple Myeloma

-Generally, it39;s best to avoid supplements unless you39;re not getting enough nutrients from your diet.
+Generally, it's best to avoid supplements unless you're not getting enough nutrients from your diet.
 In that case, a multivitamin might be okay, but make sure to talk to your healthcare provider.
 The same goes for probiotics and other specific nutrient supplements.

 -